 With this REST API, social media managers still need third-party apps that allow them to post and engage using their business account, as well as analyze their posts’ performance.
 So, if you ever wanted to build an Instagram app, this is your moment.

-Instagram API Examples
+Instagram Basic Display API

 See what’s trending globally and in specific locations.